RonitKumar57/Data-Analysis-Using-Python/README.md

 📊 Diwali Sales Analysis
 This project explores and analyzes customer purchase behavior during the Diwali festival using a real-world sales dataset.
 The analysis uncovers key insights about customer demographics, top-selling product categories, and regional trends.

-🔍 Key Highlights
+🔍 Key Highlights:

-Data cleaning and preprocessing using Pandas
+1.Data cleaning and preprocessing using Pandas

-Visualization with Seaborn and Matplotlib
+2.Visualization with Seaborn and Matplotlib

-Insightful EDA covering:
+3.Insightful EDA covering:

-Gender and age-wise purchase trends
+  a.Gender and age-wise purchase trends

-State-wise sales performance
+  b.State-wise sales performance

-Occupation and marital status impact on buying behavior
+  c.Occupation and marital status impact on buying behavior

-Top-selling products and categories
+  d.Top-selling products and categories

 🎯 Conclusion
 Target customers are married women aged 26–35 from UP, Maharashtra, and Karnataka, working in IT, Healthcare, or Aviation, with a preference for Food, Clothing, and Electronics.